Frequently Asked Questions about the trial and electric vehicles

 Local residents can get a special discounted rate for energy of 18p per kWh.
 We will be releasing more details about how to apply for the resident’s discount soon.

 A. Driving range for electric cars varies between models, and also depends on whether you choose a fully electric vehicle or a plug-in hybrid.
 Most cars have an advertised range of around 100 miles, and some are over 300 miles.
-Go Ultra Low provide lots of information about advertised, and ‘real life’ driving ranges for various different cars which can be viewed here.
+Go Ultra Low provide lots of information about advertised, and ‘real life’ driving ranges for various different cars on the EV car finder page of their website.

 A – All the public chargers in the trial are ‘fast chargers’ meaning they can charge an average electric car from empty to full in around 3-4 hours.